tjcarney89/swift-uiElements-readme-ios-0217/README.md

 ## UI Controls

 To begin this investigation, create a new iOS project in Xcode.
 You can use the single-view application template provided with Xcode.
-(There is also a sample application included in this repository.
-It's located at `UIElements/UIElements.xcodeproj`.
-But you should start your own project so you can get a feel for these elements yourself.)

 ### Labels